-A plan also will help skirt major delays, data misappropriation or loss in the -- potentially unforeseen -- event of a change in cloud providers.
+A plan also will help skirt major delays, data misappropriation or loss in the event of a change in cloud providers.

-Most firms and companies have been doing e-Discovery on the fly for the last eight to 10 years, updating and improving their e-Discovery capabilities in a piecemeal fashion.
-During this time the standards for preservation and collection have grown in clarity and significance.
+Most firms and companies have been doing e-discovery on the fly for the last eight to ten years, updating and improving their e-discovery capabilities in a piecemeal fashion.
+During this time, the standards for preservation and collection have grown in clarity and significance.

 Moving to the cloud is a great opportunity to rebuild a highly efficient data management architecture that complies with current legal standards.
 Data should be organized into a comprehensive and easily navigable map to bring it into a new management regime.
 Obsolete data should be removed to reduce hosting costs, eliminate the risk of loss, and narrow the field for potential collections.

-Tip 3.
-Set standards.
-Clearly define who can use cloud data and when:
+Tip #3: Set standards for who can use cloud data and when.

 Migration also provides an opportunity to draft a new access policy that will govern the data heading for the cloud - one that is easy to understand and implement.